prototypefund/iconet-Foundation-funkwhale/docs/administrator_documentation/installation_docs/debian.md

 ## 7. Set up Funkwhale

-Once you have got your database up and running, you can get Funkwhale ready to launch.
+Once you've got your database up and running, you can get Funkwhale ready to launch.
 Use the built-in `funkwhale-manage` command line interface to get things ready.

 ### Create a superuser for your pod